• Skip to primary navigation

 Mobile Internet Video Tour

-Here’s a video overview of our setup in our van as of April 2022:
+Here’s a video of our boat & RV internet setup as of July 2025:

 And.. now follow along for the juicy details.. including links to further guides we provide on our resource center if you care to dive in: